 - Data Encryption At Rest:

 “Data at rest” is inactive data stored on a physical media (e.g. servers, spreadsheets, mobile devices).
-Data at rest includes but not limited to corporate files stored in a user’s computer hard drive, data stored in database servers, or files on an offsite storage location.
+Data at rest includes but not limited to corporate files stored in a user’s computer hard drive, data stored in secure online database servers, or files on an offsite storage location.

 Quick Fact: A medical research firm in New York agreed to pay a $3.9 million settlement after an unencrypted laptop was stolen from an employee’s car.